facebookresearch/habitat-lab/README.md

 | [MatterPort3D](#Matterport3D) | `data/scene_datasets/mp3d/{scene}/{scene}.glb` | 21 GB |

 #### Matterport3D
 The full Matterport3D (MP3D) dataset for use with Habitat can be downloaded using the official [Matterport3D](https://niessner.github.io/Matterport/) download script as follows: `python download_mp.py --task habitat -o data/scene_datasets/mp3d/`.
 You only need the habitat zip archive and not the entire Matterport3D dataset.
 Note that this download script requires python 2.7 to run.
+Extract the matterport data to `data/scene_datasets/mp3d`.

 #### Gibson
 Download Habitat edition [link will be provided] of [Gibson scenes](http://gibsonenv.stanford.edu/database/) and extract it to `data/scene_datasets/gibson/`.